chocoteam/choco-solver/paper/paper.md

 There is a community of users and contributors who actively participate in improving the library.
 In addition, `Choco-solver` relies on software quality standards (unit and performance tests, continuous integration, code review, etc.) and frequent updates are made.
+Finally, the choice of Java as programming language makes the integration of the library simple
+into both academic and industrial projects.

 # CP in a nutshell
 Like integer linear programming or Boolean satisfaction, constraint programming is a field of mathematical programming.